 Integration of renewable energy sources into the electrical system in Germany has required adapting and expanding the existing grid.
 At the same time, public opposition to added infrastructure has meant that system operators face lengthy approval processes for new overhead lines.
 Although conventional designs have proven efficient and reliable, these typically have significant visual impact in terms of line corridors as well as tower dimensions and therefore encounter strongest resistance.
 As a result, there have been initiatives to develop compact overhead line designs – part of an overall trend seen across the globe.
 The expectation is that innovative design, combined with a communications plan validated by independent studies, will help address the challenge of promoting more rapid public acceptance.

-50Hertz Transmission GmbH, one of four major German TSOs, recently initiated such an integrated development approach for a compact overhead transmission line known as ‘compactLine’.
-Wilhelm Kiewitt and Marian Wuntke of 50Hertz review the development process and unique features of this new line design that is expected to facilitate future grid expansion.
+Several years ago, 50Hertz Transmission, one of four major German TSOs, initiated an integrated approach to develop a compact overhead transmission line known as ‘compactLine’.
+This edited 2017 contribution to INMR by 50Hertz engineers reviewed the process as well as some of the unique features of this design.

 Goals & Requirements